botre/anki-decks/src/music-theory.md

 ## Cadence

-Series of chords that lock you in the key of the tonic.
+End of a phrase in which the melody or harmony creates a sense of full or partial resolution.

 ## Chord